JAmcevoy/RPSLS/README.md

 ### Draw Heading

 - In the event of a draw I created a little red heading to display this to the user.

 ![Draw Heading](docs/images/draw.JPG)

-- Using the the add class function I can hide and display this heading based on if the options are equal (show) or not (hide)
+- Using the the add class function I can hide and display this heading based on whether the options are equal (show) or not (hide)

 ![Draw open code](docs/images/draw_1.JPG)

-- The hide functionality is in the check rules function so each round this heading will be hidden so to stop it appearing again after a draw has already been thrown.
+- The hide functionality is in the check rules function so each round this heading will be hidden to stop it from appearing again after a draw has already been thrown.

 ![Draw Hide](docs/images/draw_2.JPG)